markmackensen/attack_layer_builder/README.md

 # attack_layer_builder

 ## Description
-The attack_layer_builder is a Python script designed for threat intelligence analysts working with the MITRE ATT&CK framework.
-This enhanced version allows users to generate a JSON file formatted for the MITRE ATT&CK Navigator.
-Users can input technique IDs either manually or through a CSV file and assign a custom score.
-The script then creates a "layer" file for custom heatmaps in the ATT&CK Navigator, thereby enabling the creation of custom heatmaps for threat analysis.
+The `attack_layer_builder` is a Python script specifically designed to augment the capabilities of threat intelligence analysts working within the MITRE ATT&CK framework.
+Its primary function is to facilitate the creation of "layer" files for the MITRE ATT&CK Navigator, a critical tool for visualizing and analyzing cyber threats.

+The script was designed for its ability to handle technique IDs in two convenient ways: either manually input by the user or imported via a CSV file.
+This flexibility allows analysts to work with data in the format most accessible to them.
+Once the technique IDs are entered, users can assign custom scores to each, reflecting their significance or impact based on the specific context of their analysis.

+Ultimately, `attack_layer_builder` serves as a bridge between raw threat data and the visual, interactive platform of the ATT&CK Navigator.
+By streamlining this process, the script not only saves valuable time but also enhances the overall efficacy and clarity of threat intelligence assessments.

 ## Compatibility
 This script supports version 14 (default) of the MITRE ATT&CK framework, with an option to select earlier versions between 4 and 14.
 Users can input their desired version when prompted.
 Remember that only layers of the same domain and version can be merged, if you plan to use the "Create Layer from Other Layers" option in Navigator.